Monday, December 19, 2022

 Where Kant comes in is with his distinction between phenomena and noumena.
 Phenomena are the things that organisms perceive, and noumena are the reality behind their perceptions.
 The sensing organs of animals create perceptions, but animals have no direct access to the objects that cause them.
 Thus, animals, including us, behave as if the environment follows mathematical rules, but, since we lack direct access to reality, we can only know what our perceptions, which are produced by neural systems, tell us.
 According to Vallortigara, evolution is what caused these neural systems to exist, so it cannot be said, for example, that the world itself follows mathematical rules.
 We can only say that organisms with particular neurological arrangements survive, while others do not.
 Although this position does not contradict anything that Goel says, it places rationality in a humbler position than he seems to advocate.

 Another area that Goel hasn't brought up yet in the book is the development of language in humans, as discussed in the books by Gaia Vince and Nichola Raihani that I covered earlier.
 I think that the existence of language alone explains most of what counts as human rationality and sets us apart from other species.
 Although language probably evolved for the dissemination of knowledge, it is probably the only biological feature available for engaging in the analyses which, on this planet, only humans are capable of making.
-So, in addition to the kinds of analyses that animals are able to perform in order to evaluate situations, the development of language, along with increases in brain size, allowed humans to engage abstract reasoning.
+So, in addition to the kinds of analyses that animals are able to perform in order to evaluate situations, the development of language, along with increases in brain size, allowed humans to engage in abstract reasoning.

 Sunday, March 6, 2022